Military coups in Pakistan: 1951

 There have been numerous unsuccessful coup attempts in Pakistani history.
 The first noted attempt was the Rawalpindi conspiracy in 1951 led by Maj.
 Gen. Akbar Khan along with left-wing activists and sympathetic officers against the government of Liaquat Ali Khan, Pakistan's first prime minister.
 Prominent poet-intellectual Faiz Ahmed Faiz was suspected of involvement.

+1973

+In 1973, Brig.
+Ali, Major Farouk Adam Khan, Squadron Leader Ghous, Colonel Aleem Afridi and Lt.
+Colonel Tariq Rafi plotted a coup against the government of Zulfiqar Ali Bhutto to establish a revolutionary military junta.
+However Colonel Aleem Afridi backed down and informed the government against the plot.
+The coup plotters were court martialed and arrested.

 1980

 In 1980, a plot by Maj.
 Gen. Tajammul Hussain Malik to assassinate Zia-ul-Haq on Pakistan Day on March 23, 1980, was exposed and thwarted.

+1984

+In 1984, Zia ul Haq regime faced another attempt of coup d'etat just four years after the 1980 attempt.
+This time the coup attempt came from leftists who wanted to overthrow Zia and establish a populist military regime in the country.
+The attempt was foiled by Inter Services Intelligence and all the plotters were arrested.

 1995

 In 1995, a coup attempt against the government of Benazir Bhutto led by Maj.
-Gen. Zahirul Islam Abbasi with the support of Islamic extremists was failed.
+Gen. Zahirul Islam Abbasi with the support of Islamic extremists failed.

-An alleged coup attempt planned by Mustafa Khar during his exile during General Zia ul Haq's reign was thwarted beforehand due to Seth Abid playing double agent and informing the military about the plot.
-Allegedly, some disgruntled army officers were provided details of a safe house where weapons procured from India directly by Mustafa Khar after negotiating with an Indian agent in their London High Commission.
-This has been discussed in great length and detail by Tehmina Durrani in her award-winning book 'My Feudal Lord' where she admits to playing a passive role under duress of her then husband Mustafa Khar.